Pancreatic Cancer Screening Trial

 Pancreatic cancer screening in Australia

-The APCSP commenced at St Vincent’s Hospital, Sydney in 2011 and expanded to Austin Health, Melbourne in 2015.
-Since 2020, the trial has further expanded to additional sites in Melbourne, Brisbane and Perth.
-About 350 participants are currently receiving regular research-based surveillance.
-The specialist gastroenterologists use EUS, a combination of endoscopy and ultrasound, to closely assess the pancreas.
-The aim of the trial is to determine how effectively EUS detects premalignant lesions and early pancreatic cancers in high-risk individuals.
+The APCSP commenced at St Vincent’s Hospital, Sydney, in 2012 and by 2020 the trial had expanded to additional sites in Melbourne, Brisbane and Perth.
+About 450 participants across Australia received regular research-based surveillance throughout the trial.
+The aim of the trial was to determine how effectively EUS and MRI can detect premalignant lesions and early pancreatic cancers in high-risk individuals.

 We have published several peer-reviewed journal articles related to this research: